 - Cover: Quilted fabric with a classic, slightly textured hand

-- Cooling: Good airflow through open coils; no special gel foams
+- Cooling: Good airflow through the coil core

-- Pressure relief: Modest; better for backs and stomachs than for pure side sleepers
+- Pressure relief: Modest; better for back and stomach sleeping than pure side sleeping

 - Responsiveness: Quick response from the coil system; no “stuck” feeling